K-M19/ButAa-Grow-A-Garden-Macro/README.md

 > [!NOTE]
 > The macro is designed to run at a resolution of 1920x1080 (16:9) with Scale (DPI) set to 100%.
 I cannot guarantee that it will function correctly at other resolutions.

+## 🛡️ DRM / Antivirus Notice
+> Some antivirus software may detect this macro as a **false positive**.
+> That’s because it’s protected with **Bitraven DRM**, which prevents reverse engineering.
+> Bitraven is designed to safeguard `.exe` and `.btrv` files.
+> It’s not malware — it’s just extremely private about what it does. 😉

 ## ⚙️ System Requirements
 - Display: 1280-720 (Recommended: 1920-1080 or higher), 100% scale
 - OS: Windows 10/11 (64-bit)